SorellaLabs/brontes/book/mev_inspectors/jit-liquidity.md

      - Add the new set of victims

 4. **Filter and Refine**:
-   - We filter out scenarios with more than 10 victim sets or more than 30 total victims
+   - We filter out scenarios with more than 10 victim sets or 20 victims
-   - We ensure that the set includes both mint and burn operations, which are characteristic of JIT Liquidity
+   - We ensure that the set includes both mint and burn operations

 This approach allows us to capture a wide range of JIT Liquidity patterns, from simple to complex multi-step operations.
 The resulting list of `PossibleJit` structures represents the most comprehensive JIT scenarios in the block, ready for further analysis in subsequent steps.